abongsjoel/tj-weather-website/README.md

 # TJ Weather Website

-> In this project I build a simple website that provides weather information given a location.
+> In this project I built a simple website that provides weather information when given a location.

 ![screenshot](../master/screenshot.png)

+The site uses data from mapbox.com and darksky.net to give you accurate and reliable information about the weather of your chosen location.
+The site is built using Nodejs and the Express server and its hosted on heroku.

-All you need to do is input your location or any location you wish to get weather information about into the search bar and you get a impressive information about the weather of your given location
+All you need to do is input your location or any location you wish to get weather information about into the search bar and you get a impressive information about the weather of your given location.

 ## Live Demo